-Suzuki, particularly the GSX-R would have to be one of the most loved motorcycles in Mototecnic’s circle of riders.
+Suzuki, particularly the GSX-R are one of the most popular motorcycles on the road.
 With a fiercely loyal cult-following this motorcycle seems to be omni-present at any popular riders’ ‘pit-stop’!
 Celebrating 30 years of GSX-R in 2015, we can see that this make and model is here to stay!
-Whilst we have been proud to say that Mototecnic is a popular destination for Suzuki riders to service their bikes at, we are even prouder to say that in 2015, Mototecnic Performance Bikes are also AUTHORISED SUZUKI DEALERS.
+We are proud to say that Mid Life Cycles is a popular destination for Suzuki riders to have their motorcycles service in Melbourne.

 HERE IS A BRIEF SUMMARY OF THE SUZUKI MOTORCYCLE HISTORY:

 Suzuki started in 1909 as a manufacturer of looms for weaving silk and cotton.
 Michio Suzuki was intent on making better, more user-friendly looms and, for 30 years his focus was on the development of these exceptionally complex machines.
 Michio’s desire to diversify into automotive products was interrupted by World War II.
 Before it began building four-stroke engines, Suzuki Motor Corp. was known for its two-stroke engines.
 After the war, Suzuki made a two-stroke motorized bicycle, but eventually the motorcycle part of the company would be known for the following names: Hayabusa and GSX-R!
 Both seem to have an ever growing cult following.